-- ♦ A separate cervical broom or brush should be used for each cervical swab. - ◆ The endocervical swab for the CIMBL BD SurePath Collection Vial must be collected BEFORE the collection of the endocervical Swab for the Pathology Laboratory Liqui-Prep Specimen Collection Vial.
+- A separate cervical broom or brush should be used for each cervical swab. - The endocervical swab for the CIMBL BD SurePath Collection Vial must be collected BEFORE the collection of the endocervical Swab for the Pathology Laboratory Liqui-Prep Specimen Collection Vial.

-Specimen Delivery to the Laboratory: Send the specimen at ambient/room temperature (~20-26C/~68-79F).
+Specimen Delivery to the Laboratory: Send the specimen at ambient/room temperature, both sample types.
+The BD SurePath Collection Vial is viable up to 30 days at room temperature.